Noroff-FEU-Assignments/cross-course-project-ohjenssen/README.md

 Since this was a cross course project, we´ve also gone back on the project several times to implement new things with for example Javascript.

-    Built with
+##Built with
     HTML
     CSS
     Javascript

-Getting stated
+##Getting stated
-Installing
+###Installing
-1. Clone the repo:
+1. Clone the repo
+2. Open up in a codeeditor

 Running
-Run the page through VSCodes Liveshare extension.
+Run the page for example through VSCode Liveshare extension.